LogHero/lh-wp-plugin/loghero/readme.txt

 ==== Added ====
 * Workaround for sites using Cloudflare
 * Admin warnings in case of unexpected errors
-* Protection from running out of disk space in case the flush fails
+* Protection from running out of disk space in case of flush errors
 * Option to switch from asynchronous mode to synchronous mode

 == Upgrade Notice ==